Erpix3lt/Rotating-Sunhat/README.md

 The Sunshade Cap operates based on a simple yet effective logic that allows it to search for the highest light input using a servo motor and a light sensor.
 The logic works as follows:

 1. The light sensor measures the intensity of sunlight and provides an analog voltage output.

-2. The Arduino reads the analog voltage from the light sensor using the analog-to-digital converter (ADC).

-3. The Arduino compares the current light input with the previous light value stored in memory.
+2. The Arduino compares the current light input with the previous light value stored in memory.

-4. If the current light input is higher than the previous light value, it means the sun's intensity has increased.
+3. If the current light input is higher than the previous light value, it means the sun's intensity has increased.

-5. In response to the increased light input, the Arduino commands the servo motor to rotate in the direction that brings the brim closer to the sun.
+4. In response to the increased light input, the Arduino commands the servo motor to rotate in the direction that brings the brim closer to the sun.

-6. The servo motor gradually moves the brim in the direction of the highest light input until the light intensity starts to decrease.
+5. The servo motor gradually moves the brim in the direction of the highest light input until the light intensity starts to decrease.

-7. Once the light intensity decreases or remains stable, the Arduino stops the servo motor from moving the brim further in that direction.
+6. Once the light intensity decreases or remains stable, the Arduino stops the servo motor from moving the brim further in that direction.

-8. If the light intensity starts to decrease, the Arduino changes the servo motor's rotation direction to move the brim in the opposite direction, searching for the highest light input.
+7. If the light intensity starts to decrease, the Arduino changes the servo motor's rotation direction to move the brim in the opposite direction, searching for the highest light input.

-9. The servo motor continues to adjust the brim's position based on the light sensor readings, ensuring that the wearer's face remains shaded from the sun's rays.
+8. The servo motor continues to adjust the brim's position based on the light sensor readings, ensuring that the wearer's face remains shaded from the sun's rays.

 ## Features